Schedule Your Appointment

 • Previous Imaging: Bring any prior imaging to help our radiologists compare your current results.

-• Preparation for Claustrophobia or Pain: If you experience claustrophobia or discomfort, please notify us or your healthcare provider prior to the exam.
+• Preparation for Claustrophobia or Pain: If you experience claustrophobia or discomfort, please notify your healthcare provider or us before the exam.

 • Pre-medication: If this is required, you’ll need a driver for your appointment.